TRaSH-Guides/Guides/docs/Misc/How-to-setup-Torguard-for-port-forwarding.md

 1. Only Change this if you know what you're doing :bangbang:
 1. Click on `Generate Config`

-Now you will download a `.conf` file with a random number.
+This will generate a `.conf` file for you to download named with a random number.

-Rename the file from `*.conf` to `wg0.conf` and copy it to your wireguard folder of your VPN torrent client.
+Rename the `.conf` file you just downloaded to `wg0.conf` and copy it to the wireguard folder of your VPN torrent client.

 ## Torrent client port forwarding setup